TomohikoNakamura/jaCappella_corpus/index.md

 ## Musical score / 譜面
 The musical scores with Japanese lyrics are provided in the PDF and MusicXML formats.
 This dataset contains MusicXML files whose lyrics were modifed for singing voice synthesis (e.g. "は"->"わ", "へ"->"え").
-For non-Japanese researchers, MusicXML files with Romaji transcription of lyrics are provided.
+For non-Japanese researchers, MusicXML files with Romaji transcriptions of lyrics are provided.

 **Remark**: Romaji transcription does not exactly match Japanese pronunciation.
 For the exact Japanese pronounciation, please refer to the singing voices.